lilya2148/lilya2148.github.io/entrepreneurship/_posts/2025-07-17-growing-your-socials.md

 This post - in addition to having some _siiiick_ hooks (i.e. the title) had a lot of resources in the slides.
 The main takeaways for me were:

-1) define your one sentence brand... bc it should be really clear what you're doing when someone lands on your page...

-2) pick one format to get really good at
+## 2) pick one format to get really good at

-3) be loved by 10 before being seen by 10k (this is pretty much a direct quote!
-I thought it was awesome and really helpful!)
+Another form of niching down.
+But for sure!
+Helpful if you're going to be mass producing posts, which brings us to...

-4) post often and consistently (she recommended 2-3x per week for 90 days)
+## 3) post often and consistently (she recommended 2-3x per week for 90 days)
+Yeaaaah no getting around this one eh?
+For me, staying consistent is basically impossible, so what I'm shooting for is to set up a buffer account and just, once a week, schedule 10 posts.
+My fear is that one day I won't have anything to post.
+Alas, hopefully during the rest of the week I can work on creating posts... but is that really waht I'm doing here?
+Just making a buuunnch of instagram posts??
+What about the longer form stuff.
+I feel like people have told me to shift to longer form stuff?!

+I think my solution here (and I'm just coming up with it on the spot, so don't kill me) is to yes, do longer form stuff and have a slightly large focus be on that.
+To use longer form in the short form (i.e. essays on IG).
+And to have a really quick and dirty way to make a bunch of posts REALLY fast.

 5) remix the posts that do really well - change formats, make a part 2, etc